1931–32 in Mandatory Palestine football

-The 1931–32 season was the fifth season of competitive football in the British Mandate for Palestine under the Eretz Israel Football Association.
+The 1931–32 season was the fifth season of competitive football in the British Mandate of Palestine under the Eretz Israel Football Association.

 IFA Competitions

 1931–32 Palestine League

 The first Palestine League season was opened in November 1931 and ended on 27 May 1932.
 Winners were British Police.
 During the season the first (and second) league derbies of Tel Aviv and Haifa were played.
 In Tel Aviv the first match has ended with a 1–1 draw, while Hapoel won the second match 5–1.
 In Haifa, Hapoel won both matches, 5–0 and 7–2.